- Apply links menu

 Relevant care work experience is valuable, but not essential.
 We also welcome applicants with enthusiasm and informal experience, as we provide full training and support.
 You could work from home and make a real difference to people’s lives in return for a weekly fee.

-If you would like to find out more, please contact the team at Bristol Shared Lives, or complete the online form.
+If you would like to find out more complete the online form or contact Bristol Shared Lives.

 If you receive care services, you may want to consider the services of Bristol Shared Lives.

 We want to expand our services to people with dementia.
 We invite potential carers to view an online dementia training presentation, part of the Open Dementia Programme from the Social Care Institute for Excellence.